StackStorm/st2contrib/packs/bitbucket/README.md

 #### List Services

-The action to list services/hooks.
+This action is used to list services/hooks.

 Usage: